-Shops shut, traffic blocked as protests again roil Hong Kong
+Hong Kong police fire tear gas as protests again roil the city

 The organiser estimated the size of the crowd at the pro-police event as 90,000, while the police said the crowd numbered 26,000 at its peak.

+The protests against it have become the most serious political crisis in Hong Kong since it returned to China 22 years ago after being governed by Britain.

-Further anti-government protests were scheduled for Sunday, with activists calling for a mass strike on Monday.
+Further anti-government protests were scheduled in Hong Kong for Sunday, with activists calling for a mass strike on Monday.

-Months of demonstrations are taking a growing toll on the city’s economy, with local shoppers and tourists avoiding parts of one of the world’s most famous shopping destinations.
+Months of demonstrations are taking a growing toll on the city’s economy, as local shoppers and tourists avoid parts of one of the world’s most famous shopping destinations.

-On Friday evening, in central Hong Kong, thousands of civil servants had defied a warning from authorities to remain politically neutral and joined anti-government protests for the first time since they started two months ago.
+On Friday evening, in central Hong Kong, thousands of civil servants defied a warning from authorities to remain politically neutral and joined anti-government protests for the first time since they started two months ago.

 In Washington on Friday, a bipartisan group of U.S. lawmakers called on the Trump administration to halt future sales of munitions and crowd-control equipment to Hong Kong’s police force, which has been accused of using excessive force against protesters.

-The protests are the most serious political crisis in Hong Kong since it returned to China 22 years ago.

-Reporting by Anne Marie Roantree, Sumeet Chatterjee, Vimvam Tong, Donny Kwok, Twinnie Siu, Kevin Liu, Felix Tam, Marius Zaharia, Joyce Zhou, and Simon Gardner; Writing by Tony Munroe; Editing by Michael Perry and Alex Richardson
+Reporting by Anne Marie Roantree, Sumeet Chatterjee, Vimvam Tong, Donny Kwok, Twinnie Siu, Kevin Liu, Felix Tam, Marius Zaharia, Joyce Zhou, Simon Gardner and James Pomfret; Writing by Tony Munroe; Editing by Michael Perry, Alex Richardson and Frances Kerry